 The city of Mönchengladbach is an independent economic center located 25 kilometers west of Düsseldorf, the capital of North Rhine-Westphalia.
-With 270,000 inhabitants, it is the largest city on the left bank of the Lower Rhine.
+With its 275,000 inhabitants, it is the largest city on the left bank of the Lower Rhine.
 The special feature of the city lies in its bipolarity with the two centers Mönchengladbach and Rheydt, the former functioning as the main center and the latter being of more regional importance.

 With 15 million consumers within a radius of 100 km, the city is strategically located – it acts as a hub between the Benelux region with its large ports on the one hand and the Rhine-Ruhr area with its major inland ports on the other.
 One of the most important location factors is also the infrastructural backbone: four federal highways, two main train stations, its own business airport and the nearby airports of Düsseldorf and Cologne connect the city to the world.